 The aligners should fit over your teeth and apply pressure to move your teeth, little by little.
 With each new aligner in the series, you will see a change in your appearance and bite.
 Unless you lose or damage a tray, you should not have “emergencies” or need to see us on an emergency basis.
 We traditionally give patients four aligners at each visit and each aligner is worn for a two week period of time.
 Invisalign patients are usually seen every eight to ten weeks to track progress and evaluate possible problematic areas.
 Click here to see other frequently asked questions about Invisalign.

 Most permanent teeth must be erupted, which means Invisalign can be used in adolescence and adulthood.
 When teeth are significantly malpositioned or greatly turned, traditional braces may be indicated.
 Although Invisalign is not appropriate for everyone, Dr Sanders can determine if it is right for you.
-As a Premier Preferred Invisalign Provider, Dr Sanders is specially trained and certified to evaluate your problem and develop a customized treatment plan for your best result.
+As a Diamond Invisalign Provider, Dr Sanders is specially trained and certified to evaluate your problem and develop a customized treatment plan for your best result.

 If you want to straighten your teeth without the hassles of traditional braces, give us a call at (305) 598-3384.
 We are here to help you achieve a beautiful smile that lasts a lifetime.

-Update: In 2016, we have become a distinguished Elite Provider once again.
+In 2016, we have become a distinguished Elite Provider once again.
 Our hard work and dedication to our patients has assisted us in receiving this honor.

 In 2014, Dr. Derek Sanders of Orthodontics Only in Miami, Florida achieved Invisalign Elite Preferred Provider status.
 For much more on the what it means to be Invisalign Elite Preferred please check out our blog post here.
 Ultimately, this helps our practice help you.
 We gain access to peer to peer events, practice development materials and the eligibility to attend a complimentary Invisalign Intermediate Course (GP) or Clear Techniques II (Ortho).
 With Invisalign getting more and more effective every single year you can be rest assured that our staff will be current of all the technology available to help straighten your teeth.